-Freedom Forum is alarmed by the arrest of photo journalist Barsha Shah of dessanchar.com, a prominent online news portal.
-She has been detained by police for three hours for taking photos of a protest outside the President Office on December 13, Thursday.
+FF was alarmed over the arrest of photojournalist Barsha Shah associated with the www.deshsanchar.com, a prominent news portal.
+She was detained by police for three hours for taking photos of a symbolic protest outside the President Office on December 13.

-According to FF representative for Province 3, Ashok Dahal, Police booked her minutes after she took photos of four protesters trying to gift a toy car to President Bidya Devi Bhandari as their protest against the government decision to buy expensive car to the head of state.
+According to FF representative for Province 3, Ashok Dahal, police seized her camera after she took photos of four protesters trying to gift a toy car to the President as a symbolic protest against the government decision to buy posh car to the Head of the State.

-"A police patrol copped her even after she introduced herself as journalist and not the protester and even showed press identity card to the cop", shared Shah, talking to representative Dahal.
+"A police patrol took her under control though she introduced herself as a journalist and showed press card ", shared Shah with FF representative Dahal.

-“I was waiting for bus after the protesters were returned from the entrance gate of president office by the security.
+Moreover, photojournalist Shah described, “I was waiting for a bus after the security persons removed protesters from the entrance gate of President Office.
 A police team came and asked me to show pictures I had captured outside the gate.
-I introduced them as a journalist and said that I can show my identity card but didn't show the photos I had clicked.
-Sub-Inspector Yam Paudel asked others to catch me and they also snatched my phone when I tried to informed the incident at my office,” said journalist Shah.
+I introduced them as a journalist and said that I can show my identity card but not the photos I have taken.
+Then, Sub-Inspector Yam Paudel asked fellows to catch me and they also snatched my phone when I tried to inform my office about the incident.”

-Shah was taken to the Maharagunj police office after half an hour on police van and released only after three hours of interrogation.
+Shah was taken to the Maharagunj police office after half an hour in a police van and released only after three hours of interrogation.
 She got her phone back only after DSP visited the office.

-“I had to wait for three hours to get released because Chief of the police was outside.
-When DSP came back he apologized for what happened and stated that he was not aware about the incident,” she shared.
+“I had to wait for three hours to get released because chief of the police was outside.
+When DSP came back he apologized, saying he was not aware about the incident,” she added.

-Shah has swelling mark on her neck due to police manhandling during her arrest.
+Shah has a swelling mark on her neck due to police manhandling during her arrest.

 For More Information: